 To know how a heat pump heats, you first need to learn how a central air conditioner cools because they do it the same way!

-The heat pump cools a home in much the same way as the central air conditioner.
-Using a component called a reversing valve, the system reverses its function by reversing the flow of its refrigerant and the function of its coils.
+Using a reversing valve, the system switches modes from cooling to heating by reversing the flow of its refrigerant and the function of its coils.

 Chillwell offers professional heat pump repair and service in Christchurch.
-Call our friendly heat pump professionals today!
+Call your friendly heat pump professionals today!